Phylum: Basidiomycota

 Sometimes mistakenly recorded as Dead Man’s Fingers, Xylaria polymorpha, this earthtongue has some even closer lookalikes, including Trichoglossum hirsutum, Hairy Earthtongue.
-(The stem of the latter is minutely hirsute, but in other macroscopic characters it matches the description of Geoglossum cookeanum very closely.)
+(The stem of the latter is minutely hirsute, but in other macroscopic characters it matches closely the description of Geoglossum cookeanum.)

-This common earthtongue is found mainly in mossy, sandy grassland, often in dune slacks or on the edges of coastal pine forests.
+This fairly common earthtongue fungus is found mainly in mossy, sandy grassland, often in dune slacks or on the edges of coastal pine forests.

 Odour/taste |